nCombo/XSLT-balise-changer/Scripts/2015-02-13/OpenEdition/readme.md

 ####OpenEdition-FullArticle-premafv1.xsl
-This stylesheet is used for files in preMaf version 1.
+This stylesheet is used for files in TEI preMaf version 1.
 TEI preMaf version 1 contains some truncated files.

 ####OpenEditionFullArticle-tei.xsl